+Article IX

-ARTICLE IX Administrative Offices, Agencies and Employees
+Administrative Offices, Departments, Agencies and Employees

-Section 9-1.
-Administrative offices and departments.
+Section 9-1 Administrative offices and departments.

-There shall be the following administrative offices and departments for the Town: Assessor, Building Official, Canine Control Officer, Constables, Controller, Director of Civil Preparedness, Fire Department, Fire Marshals, Health Department, Public Services Department, Social Services Department, Town Attorney and Tree Warden.
+There shall be the following administrative offices and departments for the Town: Town Treasurer, Town Clerk, Tax Collector, Assessor, Building Official, Canine Control Officer, Constables, Controller, Director of Emergency ManagementCivil-Preparedness, Fire Department, Fire Marshals, Health Department, Public Services Department, Social Services Department, Town Attorney, and Tree Warden.

-The Board of Selectmen may recommend to the Town Meeting, pursuant to provisions of Section 3-13 of this Charter, the creation of such additional administrative offices and departments as it from time to time may deem appropriate and necessary to the best interest of the Town.
+The Board of SelectmenSelectpersons may recommend to the Town Meeting, pursuant to provisions of Section 3-13 of this Charter, the creation of such additional administrative offices and departments as it from time to time may deem appropriate and necessary to the best interest of the Town.

-Section 9-2.
-Appointments and eligibility. [(18)]
+Section 9-2 Appointments and eligibility. [(18)]

-Except as otherwise set forth in this Charter, mandated by State law, or provided by contract, administrative officers and department heads shall be appointed in the manner as provided and shall serve at the pleasure of the appointing authority.
-Appointees of the First Selectman shall be appointed and may be removed in accordance with provisions of Section 8-4 of this Charter.
+Except as otherwise set forth in this Charter, mandated by State law, or provided by contract, administrative officers and department heads shall be appointed or hired, as applicable, in the manner as provided and shall serve at the pleasure of the appointing authority.
+Appointees of the First SelectmanSelectperson shall be appointed and may be removed in accordance with provisions of Section 8-4 of this Charter.
 Except as provided in this Charter or by vote of the Town Meeting, no administrative officer or department head shall serve as a voting member on any regular Town board during the term of office, and any such officer or department head elected to public office in the Town shall, upon such election, forfeit the position to which the appointment had been made.

-Section 9-3.
-Vacancies. [(18)]
+Section 9-3 Vacancies. [(18)]

-Any vacancy in an appointive office, from whatever cause arising, shall be filled by the appointing authority to such office.
-Persons appointed to fill vacancies in said administrative offices shall serve for the unexpired term vacated if such office has a fixed term, or shall serve at the pleasure of the appointing authority in the event no fixed term is provided for such office.
+Any vacancy in an appointive or hired office, from whatever cause arising, shall be filled by the appointing authority to such office.
+Persons appointed or hired, as applicable, to fill vacancies in said administrative offices shall serve for the unexpired term vacated if such office has a fixed term, or shall serve at the pleasure of the appointing authority in the event no fixed term is provided for such office.

-Section 9-4.
-Assessor.
+Section 9-4 Town Treasurer.